Nils-R-NYU/mobile_application_development/Final Project/UserStories.md

 - Rework the UI to look "New Yorky"
   - Remove the Navigation-Header and Implement own Buttons for the navigation
+  - Add Error messages for failing http requests
+    - Add them as action types to the postReducer
+    - Add them to context
 - Add a Datepicker
   - Add it to `CreateScreen`
   - The Datepicker will need an `onChange` listener and a `changeHandler` function that will update the Posts date property